Settled Nomad

 Can I open a local bank account in Greece as a nomad?

-Yes — once you have Greece's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major Greece banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Greece's Digital Nomad Visa residence permit, opening a local account is generally straightforward.
+Without residency, most Greece banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Greece a cash or card country?

-Greece runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Euro at the start of each week to avoid repeat ATM trips.
+Greece runs on both cash and cards.
+Cards work in larger venues; keep Euro on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Greece affect my banking setup?
+Does triggering tax residency in Greece affect my banking?

-Tax residency in Greece is triggered at 183 days in the relevant period.
+Tax residency in Greece triggers at 183 days.
 183 days in a calendar year triggers Greek tax residency.
 Greek residents are taxed on worldwide income at progressive rates up to 44%.
 Digital Nomad Visa holders are explicitly taxed only on Greek-sourced income for the first 12 months — in practice, this means foreign remote income is not subject to Greek income tax during the visa term.
 Greece also has a non-dom tax regime (7% flat rate on foreign income for retirees and certain high-earners relocating from abroad) that some nomads use after establishing residency.
 Consult a Greek accountant (logistis) before the first tax year as a resident.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad